smirzo/xstate-high-frequency-stream/README.md

 # Graphs

-Snapshots of the memory usage for each example.
+Snapshots of the memory usage for each example (average run time of 30-60 mins).